rda-dattore/testpkg/doi_manager/README.md

 # doi_manager

-This tool mints (creates) a DOI and manages the metadata and registered URL associated with the DOI.
+This tool mints (creates) a DOI for an NG-GDEX dataset and manages the metadata and registered URL associated with the DOI.

 ## Installation